TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-restore-azure-linux-vm.md

 * To Restore a VM into a specific availability set, restore disks and configuration, and create a VM using PowerShell cmdlets.
 [Learn More](https://azure.microsoft.com/documentation/articles/backup-azure-vms-automation/#restore-an-azure-vm)

 * If you are facing issues restoring a virtual machine, please try restore disks and use restored disks to create a virtual machine.

+* Restore disks will restore all disks(OS and data disks attached to the VM).
+Individual disk restore is not possible using this option.

 * In case of Azure Datacenter Disaster, Azure Backup restores VM in paired data center.
 [Learn More] (https://azure.microsoft.com/documentation/articles/backup-azure-restore-vms/#restoring-a-vm-during-azure-datacenter-disaster)